circleci/circleci-docs/jekyll/_cci2/containers.md

 This document describes the basics of containers and how to leverage the containers in your plan to speed up your job and workflow runs.
 Container-based plans will soon become a legacy plan.
-Consider visiting our [pricing & usage page](https://circleci.com/pricing/usage/) to learn about CircleCI's credit-based usage plans.
+Consider reading the [credit usage document]({{ site.baseurl }}/2.0/credits/) to learn about CircleCI's credit-based usage plans.

 ## Overview